-- a) those who have never set up a mobile phone; - b) those who have set up a mobile phone of a different brand; - c) those who have previously set up a similar mobile phone.
+- a) those who have never set up a mobile phone; - those who have set up a mobile phone of a different brand; - those who have previously set up a similar mobile phone.

-Each group will be tested separately, as they are expected to have different results for ease of operation.
+Each group will be tested separately, as they are expected to have different results for ease of installation.